by Mike Vulpo | Mon., Feb. 24, 2020 9:23 AM

 His lawyer has called the allegations in the initial New York Times article "false and defamatory" and claimed a lawsuit against the publication is being prepped.

-As new allegations continue to be revealed, some of Hollywood's biggest stars are speaking out and sharing their own perspectives.
-Take a look at what some actors and actresses—who have and haven't worked with Harvey in the past—have to say.
+Take a look at what some actors and actresses—who have and haven't worked with Harvey in the past—have had to say about the accusations surrounding the producer.

 Angelina Jolie"I had a bad experience with Harvey Weinstein in my youth, and as a result, chose never to work with him again and warn others when they did," she told The New York Times via email.
 "This behavior towards women in any field, any country is unacceptable."